 2. E.C.U.
 Failure, the ECU contains several chips which control both function of the column and also the self-test and failure system.
 One or more of these chips can fail and cause the system to shut down, sometimes the ECU can give an erroneous fault code that appears to be a motor failure if scanned, but is actually a fault of the ECU itself.
 Importantly the ECU also controls the left/right balance of the column and is used to calibrate the output from the torque/position sensor contained in the column, for this reason, the ECU should be matched and calibrated to the torque sensor.

 3. Torque and position sensor.
 This is inbuilt into the centre of the column and gives the ECU information on the position of the steering wheel and also how much assistance is required from the motor.
 The sensor can go out of balance and steering becomes lighter in one direction, also can fail to give the signal, which will cause the ECU to shut the system down.
 When a torque sensor is replaced the column needs to be re-calibrated to ensure it is in balance.
 We believe the only way to do this is for us to supply a complete column with all components tested and calibrated.

 No coding or programming will be required, this unit is simply, plug and play.

-The important part number is the one that is located on the back on the column on the late, it could have many different numbers we are able to supply for all of these different parts, so if you do not see your part number listed please feel free to give us a call on; 01179602906.
+The important part number is the one that is located on the back on the column on the late, it could have many different numbers we are able to supply for all of these different parts, so if you do not know your part number please feel free to give us a call on; 01179602906.

 The main reason for the failure of the electric power steering column on the Mito is the torque position sensor failing, this can result in a groaning vibration when turning the steering wheel which will eventually lead to the steering failure light/ message illuminating on the dash display.